ivdma/nbb/README.md

 ### Authentication

-This gem provides access to read-only methods API endpoints and needs no authentication
+This gem provides access to read-only API endpoints and needs no authentication.

 ### Clubs